 Nature decline and rising temperatures pose risk to UK food security – report

-The latest Government report shows UK self-sufficiency broadly unchanged in 20 years, but highlights ongoing and worsening risks.
+The latest Government report shows UK self-sufficiency broadly unchanged in 20 years, but highlights worsening risks.

 Your support helps us to tell the story